souryacs/AcRMNJXL/README.md

 ****************

-After downloading the current archieve in a zipped format, extracting the archieve generates the folder AcRNJXL.
+After downloading the current archieve in a zipped format, extracting the archieve generates the folder "AcRNJXL_exec".
 Within that folder, there exists an executable file "AcRNJXL" (otherwise, user needs to apply the executable permission on that file).

 Assuming that the current directory is within the folder AcRNJXL, following command is to be executed: